RolePlayingAuto/AutoXpSquire/README.md

 - Enter auto pot thresholds and pot keys.

 ### Attack Settings
 - Enable basic auto attack and auto targeting if you want it in.
 Enter the target or basic attack key in lower case.
-Basic attack key is pressed before every skill.
+Basic attack key is pressed before and after every skill.
+If the game you are using with enables basic attack with skill cast or doesnt have animation cancel with basic skill you should not use it.
 - Classes and skills will be loaded from the `config/skill_data.yml` file.
 Enter any type of class skills and skills types in the file following example format to show your classes and skills here.
 Skill images can optionally be stored in `static/` folder to see them in GUI.
 Image names should follow `{class_name}_{skill_type}_{skill_name}` format.
 - Tick the skills you want to be used, enter their skill bar shortcuts and skill slot shortcuts.
 Example Skill bar `F4` Slot `5`.